-These 10 best restaurants in Orlando highlight just why the city has been gaining attention as one of the top fine dining destinations in Florida.
-Even though the Michelin star team haven’t covered these parts yet, if they did, many of these top picks would surely scoop at least a few stars between them with a good mix of celebrity chef-run restaurants in hotels, to good old fashioned family-style BBQ joints.
+This rundown of the best restaurants in Orlando highlight just why the city is acclaimed as one of the top fine dining destinations in Florida.
+Even though the Michelin star team haven’t covered these parts yet, if they did, many of these top picks would surely scoop at least a few stars between them with a good mix of celebrity chef-run restaurants in hotels to good old-fashioned family-style BBQ joints.

-While most of the restaurants here might push that vacation budget a little further, they’re all well worth it in our opinion.
-From fine diners located in the city’s most famous theme park resorts, to good old fashioned smoke houses in the suburbs where you might have to queue outside on the weekend to get a seat, check out our full list of Orlando’s top 10 restaurants below.
+While most of the restaurants here might eat into your vacation budget, they’re all well worth it if you're looking for anextra special dining experience.
+From fine diners located in the city’s most famous theme park resorts, to authentic smoke houses in the suburbs where you might have to queue outside on the weekend to get a seat, check out our full list of Orlando’s best restaurants below.